 Kirkpatrick Training Evaluation provides a framework for you, as a learning and development professional to clearly demonstrate your value and impact to the business.

 This guide hopefully has provided you with the tools and techniques to get started evaluating all the way to level four.
-Below is a summary timeline of how to embed the Kirkpatrick Training Evaluation model into each step of your learning cycle.

-Want to read more great content like this?
+Not ready for a course?
+No worries!
 Sign up to my mailing list using the box below.
 As a thank you I’ll send you my little ebook of Learning and development essentials.